 The historical features of the parish are many, and reflect centuries of human occupation.
-They are important to the population of Caythorpe and Frieston Parish.
+They are important to the people of Caythorpe and Frieston Parish.
 Many are listed by Historic England.
 The older parts of both Caythorpe and Frieston are designated conservation areas.
 Buildings and structures within the conservation areas and individual listed structures enjoy considerable legal protection.

 This policy emphasises the value placed upon all features of historic interest.
-Details of the Conservation Areas (including the appraisal carried out in 2009), Listed Buildings, Scheduled Monuments and Archaeological sites are given in the Evidence Document.
+Details of the Conservation Areas (including the appraisal carried out in 2009), Listed Buildings, Scheduled Monuments and Archaeological sites are given in the Evidence Document and summarized in Appendix 4.
 In addition to the formally Listed Buildings, the important views, important open spaces, enclosed approaches and positive buildings identified on the plans in the Appraisal (on p2 and p8) will be used in the application of this policy.
 The important views also apply to Policy 6 (Landscape and the Natural Environment).
-The Conservation Area Appraisal can be seen at http://www.southkesteven.gov.uk/CHttpHandler.ashx?id=3093&p=0